vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <h5>JavaScript for Dynamic Display - <span style="color:#ec8013;">Liberty Hawk</span></h5>
 <div class="page-content-text">
 In small viewports, the history panel is collapsed and the user can toggle it to see the history links.
-This was done to ensure that the space taken up by the panel was minimized whenever possible in small views.
+This was done to ensure that the space taken up by the panel was minimized<a name="forms"></a> whenever possible in small views.
 JavaScript is used to toggle the display and update the link to 'Show' or 'Hide' the div.
 You can read a more detailed discussion of how JavaScript used in this and other sites in <a href="/2018/01/28/js-dynamic-content/#">JavaScript for Dynamic Content</a>.
 </div>

 <h5>Landing page forms display with CSS and JavaScript - <span style="color:#ec8013;">Wikit</span></h5>